concretios/smock-it/messages/template.remove.md

 # flags.outputFormat.summary

-Specify the output format(s) for generated data. [supports CSV, JSON, DI (direct insert to connected org)]
+Removes the specified the output format(s) for generated data. [supports CSV, JSON, DI (direct insert to connected org)]

 # flags.outputFormat.description

-Use `--outputFormat` or `-f` to define the output format(s) for generated data.
-Multiple formats (CSV, JSON, DI) can be specified, separated by commas, and are compatible with Salesforce data transfer interactions.
+Use --outputFormat or -f to remove the specified output format(s).
+Multiple formats (CSV, JSON, DI) can be specified, separated by commas.
+At least one outputFormat must always be specified and cannot be completely removed.

 # flags.sObject.summary

-Specify the Object API name to override or remove object-level settings.
+Specify the Object API name(s) to remove object-level settings.

 # flags.sObject.description

-Use `--sObject` or `-o` to target a specific object and override its existing settings.
-If the specified `--sObject` is not found in the provided data template, an "add object" prompt will appear.
+Use --sObject or -o to target one or more objects and remove their existing settings.
+Multiple sObjects can be specified, separated by commas.

 # flags.fieldsToExclude.summary

-Specify object fields to exclude from test data generation.
+Remove fields excluded from test data generation.

 # flags.fieldsToExclude.description

-Use `--fieldsToExclude` or `-e` to exclude specific fields from test data generation for a given object.
-This setting applies only at the object level and cannot be defined at template level.
+Use --fieldsToExclude or -e to remove the exclusion of specific fields for a given object.This setting applies only at the object level and cannot be defined at template level.

 # Examples

-- `<%= config.bin %> <%= command.id %>`
+- `sf template remove -t <template-name> <global flags -f[values],-x[values]>`
+- `sf template remove -t <template-name> -o <object-name> <-e[values],-c,-l>`